lusaxweb/vuesax/docs/components/input.md

 ## Label

-Add a label to the input with the property `vs-label`.
+Add a label to the input with the property `label`.

 <vuecode md>
 <div slot="demo">